icopy-site/awesome/docs/awesome/awesome-css-learning.md

 ### Grid

 - [A Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) - All you need to know about CSS Grid Layout on one page.
-- [Grid by Example](https://gridbyexample.com) - Besides examples of how to use Grid this site also has additional useful learning resources.
+- [Grid by Example](https://gridbyexample.com) - Besides examples of how to use Grid, this site also has additional useful learning resources.
 - [Designing with Grid](https://talks.jensimmons.com/J5VRbA/designing-with-grid) - Talk about the new layout possibilities CSS Grid is offering.
 - [Grid Garden](https://cssgridgarden.com) - Lovely game where you write CSS code to grow your carrot garden.
 - [GridBugs](https://github.com/rachelandrew/gridbugs) - Community-curated list of Grid interop issues and workarounds for them.